 Though he has the power to pardon convictions for up to two ounces of pot, Gov. Polis decided to limit the pardons to those possessing once ounce or less.
 This matches the amount legalized by voters in 2012 with the approval of Article 18, Section 16 of the Colorado Constitution.

 Current state law permits possession of up to one ounce, though it is still a federal crime to possess any amount of marijuana.
 In Colorado, possession of between 1 and 2 ounces is a petty offense.
 This means that it is less than a misdemeanor offense, though the consequences of any criminal conviction can be life-altering.
+Before pleading guilty to anything, it is important to understand what you’re giving up.
+Pardons like this are very unusual.

 The pardon details will be ironed out later, but one thing that is certain is that people do not have to take any action for this pardon to affect them.
 Because the pardon is automatic, it does not have to be applied for.